 BeVision S1

-The BeVision S1 combines light microscopy and image analysis, providing intuitive, accurate size and shape distributions of either powder or suspensions.
-At an objective magnification of up to 100x, even particles as fine as 1 μm can be efficiently analyzed and recorded by the BeVision S1.
+The BeVision S1 integrates light microscopy and image analysis to deliver size and shape distributions of both powders and suspensions.
+With an objective magnification of up to 100x, the BeVision S1 efficiently analyzes and records particles as fine as 0.3 μm.

 Features and Benefits